briartone/DDManager/README.md

 See [`LICENSE.md`](LICENSE.md) for the repository terms.

 ## Quick Start
+NOTE You will need to have a save ready that you've already entered the game once.
+For startup or skip intro dungon mods, you'll need to do those manually if you want that experience.

 1. Run `dd2.py`.
 2. It should auto detect on it's own all your mods and folders, if not Click `Auto Detect`.